OpenEvalProject/evals/manuscripts/elife-16070/v3/manuscript.md

 To investigate why the above regions did not show the expected decrease in pattern dissimilarity over time, we assessed whether any brain region in the FreeSurfer or MTL atlas might show this effect.
 There was no brain region whose pattern of activity changed more at the beginning than at the end of the story.
 Given that we were looking for a slow change in neural signal (unfolding over the entire course of the story), we thought that our high-pass filter might be removing this slow change; to address this possibility, we analyzed the unfiltered data.
 When we did this, we found that neural pattern change in the unfiltered data showed a consistent correlation in the opposite direction: almost all brain patterns changed more at the end of the story than at the beginning, including the CSF and white matter (q<0.05, FDR), suggesting that a signal unrelated to neural processing, such as scanner drift or motion, may cause activity patterns to change more as time passes (see Figure 11—source data 1).
 Thus, even if the degree of neural pattern change were decreasing over time, we might not be able to detect this effect, as it would have to overcome a global signal in the opposite direction that is not due to neural activity and that is present everywhere, including the CSF.

-## Replication of Jenkins and Ranganath (2010): activity at encoding predicts accuracy of temporal context memory
+#### Replication of Jenkins and Ranganath (2010): activity at encoding predicts accuracy of temporal context memory

-As described in the Materials and methods (
+As described in the Materials and methods (Time perception test section), besides estimating the elapsed duration between pairs of clips from the story, participants were given an additional test, where they indicated each clip’s position on the timeline of the story.
+The mean correlation (across participants) between the actual and estimated temporal position on the timeline of the story was r=0.885 (SD=0.05), suggesting that participants remembered the temporal position of each clip extremely well (p<10–21).
+Figure 12 shows the timeline estimates for a representative participant (top left panel), as well as the absolute residual error associated with each clip (top right panel), group averaged and plotted against time in the story.

 ![Figure 12.](https://cdn.elifesciences.org/articles/16070/elife-16070-fig12-v3.jpg)

-**Figure 12.:** Jenkins and Ranganath (2010): activity at encoding predicts accuracy of temporal context memory.Top left panel: Timeline estimates for a representative participant.
+**Figure 12.:** Top left panel: Timeline estimates for a representative participant.
 The estimated temporal position of each clip is plotted against its actual position in the story.
 Top right panel: Group-averaged residual error for each clip plotted against its time in the story.
 Our behavioral results mimic those of Figure 2 in Jenkins and Ranganath (2010) showing that accuracy increases for clips that occurred later in the story.
 Bottom panels: Clusters that showed a significant correlation between activity at encoding and subsequent accuracy at placing a clip on the timeline of the story.
-The prefrontal cluster in light blue was significant (p=0.008, FWE), while the medial parietal cluster (p=0.058, FWE) and the lateral temporal cluster in dark blue (p=0.098, FWE) were trending.DOI: http://dx.doi.org/10.7554/eLife.16070.026
+The prefrontal cluster in light blue was significant (p=0.008, FWE), while the medial parietal cluster (p=0.058, FWE) and the lateral temporal cluster in dark blue (p=0.098, FWE) were trending.

 This behavioral dataset enabled us reproduce an fMRI analysis from Jenkins and Ranganath (2010), where voxel activity at encoding was correlated with subsequent accuracy in remembering when a trial occurred in the experiment.
 For each participant, we regressed the estimated timeline position against the actual position and used the absolute value of the residual as a measure of error.
 We found that the accuracy (negative error) of timeline placements was significantly correlated with encoding activity in large clusters of the left dorsolateral prefrontal cortex and medial prefrontal cortex, including dorsomedial PFC and anterior cingulate (p=0.008, FWE-corrected; Center of Gravity MNI coordinates (x, y, z) in mm: [−20, 34.8, 28.4]; cluster size = 1121 voxels in 3 mm MNI space), as well as sub-threshold clusters in the medial parietal cortex, including precuneus and posterior cingulate (p=0.058, FWE-corrected; Center of Gravity MNI coordinates (x, y, z) in mm: [−10.5, −54, 16.1]; cluster size = 419 voxels), and left superior temporal gyrus (p=0.098, FWE-corrected; Center of Gravity MNI coordinates (x, y, z) in mm: [−56.9, −19.1, −3.72]; cluster size = 270 voxels).